Both the OCH and LLP Campus in Monroe, NC and Polkton, NC

 • Proficiency with Microsoft Office

-• Experience working as an academic advisor in a community college
+• Experience working in a community college

 • Advise and register first-time and returning students, both walk-in and by appointment.

 • Provide academic advising to distance learners via phone and online.

 • Interpret testing results relevant to placement decisions.

 • Advise and assist students seeking admission into health programs with application planning.

 • Advise and register high school students in compliance with the North Carolina Career and College Promise regulations both on and off-site.

 • Audit, monitor, and evaluate individual student academic progress.

 • Document student advising sessions utilizing campus retention software.